greatcoltini/stonehearth_expanded/README.md

   * Cows are found by the shepherd in the wild
   * Cows drop buckets of milk to be used in making cheese!
   * Cows can be farmed for raw steak, which can be cooked and eaten.
+- Adds Mages
+  * Mages have 3 projectile types they choose for varying combat situations

 ##2: How do I install?